doc22940/mock.server/readme.md

 A boolean that is used to decide to replace an old description with the new (imported) description or not.

+#### options.swaggerImport.responseFuncPath
+Type: `String`

+A string that is used to define where the imported response functions are located.

+#### options.swaggerImport.responseFuncRules
+Type: `Object`

+A object that is used to define the overwrite rules for the imported response functions.

 ### Usage Examples